Remus432/Upload_Platform/README.md

 * Socket.io for stream of data between front-end and back-end
 * Firebase for creating a signup form
 * Cloudinary for storing images

+Due to lack of certain resources, the project has been put to a stop.
+Will resume in the near future if possible.